Constraining the weights of Stokes Polytopes using BCFW recursions for Phi^4: Generalization to higher-point amplitudes

 \subsection{$n$-point amplitudes}

-Consider the above statement for dimension $N=2$ and $N=3$ \footnote[7]{The case $N=1$ is the trivial case of six-point amplitude itself.}.
-The statement holds true for these as can be seen from equations \eqref{eq:3.11}, \eqref{eq:3.13a}, \eqref{eq:3.19}, and \eqref{eq:3.20}.
-Let us assume that the statement holds true for dimension $N=(k-1)$, i.e. the weights of Stokes polytopes $\mathcal{S}^Q_{n-2}$ are fixed uniquely in terms of $\widetilde{\alpha}_6$ by the $\langle 1| 4]$-shift.
+Consider the above statement for $n=8$ and $n=10$.
+The statement holds true for these as can be seen from equations \eqref{eq:3.11} and \eqref{eq:3.19}.
+The statement holds true for the $k = 12,14, \cdots (n-2)$ -point amplitude by our assumption.

-We prove that this statement is true for $N=k$.
-The amplitude $\widetilde{\mathcal{M}}_n$ obeys the following factorization schematically given as
+Now, we prove that this statement is true for the $n$-point amplitude.
+The $n$-point amplitude, determined from the $\langle 1|2]$-shift is given as

+The $\widetilde{\mathcal{P}}_n$ and $\widetilde{\mathcal{B}}_n$ are constructed recursively from the lower-point amplitudes as given in \eqref{eq:2.11} and \eqref{eq:2.12}, respectively.
+Therefore, it can be easily seen that the full amplitude obeys the following factorization scheme

 where